tdwg/geoschemes/marine/background_v2_2022-11.md

 waters, as detailed in the Marine Strategies Framework Directive.
-This generates a need for environmental monitoring and elaboration of a suite of 11 “descriptors”, and the MSFD regions were defined as a framework for reporting.
+This generates a need for environmental monitoring and elaboration of a suite of 11 “descriptors”, and the MSFD regions were defined as a framework for reporting  ((Jensen, Panagiotidis & Reker, 2017).
 Countries with a composite EEZ spanning two or more of these regions (Sweden, Germany, France, Spain, Italy, Greece) have divided their jurisdictional waters into subregions according to this scheme.
 These administrative boundaries used in the context of the E.U.